geobra/harbour-sailsecure/README.md

 It builds upon the great [Go textsecure package] (https://github.com/janimo/textsecure) and modified versions of the minimalistic gui at [http://gitlab.unique-conception.org/thebootroo/mitakuuluu-ui-ng]

+This is a project in early alpha stage.
+It works for me as a daily messenger.
+But don't expect a stable software!

 What works
 -----------